 John’s campaign calls for the families and carers of people with dementia to have the same rights as the parents of sick children, and be allowed to remain with them in hospital for as many hours as they are needed, and as they are able to give.

-Suzy Bunton, Lead Dementia Nurse for Hull and East Yorkshire Hospitals NHS Trust explains:
+Suzy Bunton, Lead Dementia Nurse for Hull University Teaching Hospitals NHS Trust explains:

 “Our elderly care wards have been operating extended visiting hours up to 10pm for some time, as we know having a loved one around can be really beneficial for people with dementia when they’re somewhere unfamiliar.
 Having a carer or family member there to keep them occupied, encourage them to eat or have a drink or just generally spend time with them is such a boost mentally, and helps patients to retain more of a sense of normality.